Mindfulness and Money in Retirement

 Seriously, what are your return expectations right now?
 Answer that for me, and I bet you know your asset allocation.

-There are historical records of return expectations you can get depending on your asset allocation.
+You can get historical records of return expectations depending on your asset allocation.

 What is your asset allocation?
 Same question.